NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

 The {\methodname} probes provide comparable, if not better, safety and utility guarantees over baseline filtering methods.

 \sparagraph{Single-turn comparison.} Here we compare against a baseline based on the popular sparse autoencoder technique for activation probing and against Llama Guard.

-\paragraph{Comparison with SAEs.} Following \cite{huben2024sparse}, we train SAEs over layer activations with a hidden layer with a dimension $4$ times larger than that of the input and output layers to induce an overcomplete basis.
-Details about the training of and concept direction discovery in activation space using SAEs are deferred to \Cref{app:sae_details}.
+\sparagraph{(i) Comparison with SAEs.} Following \cite{huben2024sparse}, we train SAEs for over layer activations with a hidden layer with a dimension $4$ times larger than that of the input and output layers to induce an overcomplete basis.